Our Services

 • Avalanche management in the Salang Pass.

-• Paper on the progress of information and communication technologies (ICTs) and electronic learning in Afghanistan.
+• Technical Paper on the progress of information and communication technologies (ICTs) and electronic learning in Afghanistan.

-• Technical paper on History of Architectural Building Styles in Europe.
+• Technical paper entitled History of Architectural Building Styles in Europe.

-• Technical paper on Municipal Government and Engineering.
+• Technical paper entitled Municipal Government and Engineering.

 • Flood protection and mitigation training.